-We can address health care costs in the US by going step by step, solving individual problems, and constantly improving.
-Each participant in this project wants to help policy makers at the local, state, and federal levels address the inefficiency of the US health care system.
+We can address health care costs in the U.S. by going step by step, solving individual problems, and constantly improving.
+Each participant in this project wants to help policy makers at the local, state, and federal levels address the inefficiency of the U.S. health care system.
 This isn’t a static project.
 We will be continuously integrating new briefs on new discrete problems with the evidence-based steps to solve them.

 The project, to date, includes 16 policy briefs that, if all addressed, would sum to a 9 percent reduction in health spending.
 The briefs address prescription drug pricing, reforms in how Medicare pays providers, steps to address rising insurance premiums, and recommendations to increase organ donation.
 More briefs are to follow.
 Each set of policy proposals has tradeoffs, and the authors are willing and eager to engage with policy makers on refining their proposals and implementing their recommendations.